Krylbo

-Krylbo ([ˈkry̌ːlbʊ]) is a part of the town Avesta in Avesta Municipality, Dalarna County.
+Krylbo ([ˈkry̌ːlbʊ]) is a part of the Swedish town Avesta in Avesta Municipality, Dalarna County.
 It was a market town until it merged with the city of Avesta in 1966.

 Krylbo is mostly known for being an important railway hub called Avesta-Krylbo.
 On July 19, 1941, a German train of five cars transporting ammunition exploded while standing at the Krylbo railway station.
 24 people were injured.

-Krylbo is the birthplace of legendary Detroit Red Wings defenceman Nicklas Lidström.
+Krylbo is the birthplace of legendary Detroit Red Wings defenceman Nicklas Lidström and athlete Henry Eriksson.